libriscv/libriscv/README.md

 ## Remote debugging using GDB

-If you have built the emulator, you can use `GDB=1 ./rvlinux /path/to/program` to enable GDB to connect.
+If you have built the emulator, you can use `./rvlinux --gdb /path/to/program` to enable GDB to connect.
 Most distros have `gdb-multiarch`, which is a separate program from the default gdb.
 It will have RISC-V support already built in.
 Start your GDB like so: `gdb-multiarch /path/to/program`.
 Make sure your program is built with -O0 and with debuginfo present.
 Then, once in GDB connect with `target remote :2159`.
 Now you can step through the code.

 Most modern languages embed their own pretty printers for debuginfo which enables you to go line by line in your favorite language.